drganjoo/CarND-Behavioral-Cloning-P3/writeup_template.md

 My first step was to use a convolution neural network model similar to the NVidia model as I thought this model might be appropriate due to their success in using it in real life.

-My initial runs was not turning at all thats when I realized that using the keyboard I wasn't able to maintain a steady angle throughout the turn therefore **bad data -> bad learning** happened.
-I then used mouse / joystick to make sure I drove around the circuit as much in the center as I could.
+The initial trained model was not steering at all and was going straight into the sand.
+That is when I realized that the data I had collected was done using the keyboard and on the turns I wasn't able to maintain a steady angle throughout the turn therefore **bad data -> bad learning** happened.
+I then used mouse / joystick to make sure I drove around the circuit as much in the center as I could and on the turnings I tried to keep a steady angle.

-I generated a histogram to figure out the kind of data I had:
+To make sure the data was somewhat uniform, a histogram was generated to figure out the kind of data was available:

 | Steering Angle | Number of Data points | %
 |------|---|--------|